wuyuki/Kaggle/README.md

-# Kaggle
-codes for Kaggle competitions
+This repository contains the codes written for Kaggle competitions.